Mrs. Cop: Season 2

 Next, the team decided to take on the case of pickpocketing which Jong-ho and Detective Jung frowned upon.
-While looking for intel, they discovered a lead to the big-time swindler Joo Hee-chul (Lee Jae-yong) instead.
+While looking for intel, they discovered a lead to the big-time swindler Joo Hee-chul instead.
 After two undercover missions, they caught the swindler and his group in an armed operation.

 Yoon-jung discovered EL Capital's investment in Hee-chul so she met with Ro-joon personally to question its validity.
-As she was leaving their meeting place, she stumbled upon the case of Ha Sung-woo's (Yoo Jang-young) disappearance.
+As she was leaving their meeting place, she stumbled upon the case of Ha Sung-woo's disappearance.
 Not long after, they found Sung-woo's corpse in a river.
-After meeting with the sole witness Lee Hae-in (Jang Seo-kyung), she confirmed her suspicion that Ro-joon is the murderer in this case.
-They arrested him with Director Baek Jong-shik (Choi Jin-ho) as his accomplice.
+After meeting with the sole witness Lee Hae-in, she confirmed her suspicion that Ro-joon is the murderer in this case.
+They arrested him with Director Baek Jong-shik as his accomplice.
 However, Hae-in appeared to have attempted suicide before testifying in the trial.
 Without a witness, the murder case had no evidence to proceed.
 Through Yoon-jung's keen insight and Ro-joon's confession, it is revealed that he staged her suicide through coercion and betting in a game.
 However, this case could not be proven as Yoon-jung's attempt to record Ro-joon's confession failed.
 Since Hae-in is in critical condition and unable to testify, the prosecutor did not appeal the case.
 Therefore, Ro-joon was found innocent for now.

 In the meantime, the Seoul Metropolitan Police Agency set an operation to capture the Gangnam gangster group that controls illegal drug markets across the country.
 They succeeded and arrested all gang members except for two.
 Upon further inquiry, it turned out that the missing members were killed by Ro-joon in self-defense when he was attacked by the gang.
 Though they wanted to prosecute him, the murders were valid on the basis of self-defense.

-Next, Yoon-jung and her team take on the suicide case of Cha Seul-ho (Kim Hak-seon) whose body was found in Dong Woo University Hospital.
+Next, Yoon-jung and her team take on the suicide case of Cha Seul-ho whose body was found in Dong Woo University Hospital.
 Recently, his daughter suffering from a rare disease died in the same hospital due to alleged medical malpractice.
 However, they discovered that Seul-ho committed suicide at EL Capital and Jong-shik dumped his corpse in the hospital.
 Their investigation culminated when Seul-ho's will was recovered through pressure mark analysis.
 It is revealed to the public that EL Capital staged the medical malpractice allegation in order to accelerate the sale of the hospital to the company.
 As a result, the sale did not proceed, the scandal damaged the company's image, and Jong-shik stepped down as director to take all the blame.
 This marked the start of Ro-joon's downfall.